How do I join?

 As part of our commitment to equality and diversity, the Scottish Green Party has two leaders, known as Co-Conveners because they convene the Party Council, the committee which runs the overall party.
 We elect one male and one female co-convener, and they are currently Patrick Harvie MSP and Councillor Maggie Chapman.

 Additionally Edinburgh Greens, as one of the larger branches, also elects a male and female co-convener to run the branch.
-Currently, they are Sarah Beattie-Smith and John Palmer.
+Currently, they are Evelyn Weston and Bill Wilson.

 Who do I contact if I move house?